Cook Like Czechs

 Cutting celestýnské nudle.

-STEP 6: Add the Celestýnské noodles to the soup dish just before serving.
+STEP 6: Add the noodles to the bowl of hot soup just before serving.

 A clear soup served with celestýnské nudle (noodles).

-I fried the pancake on a non-stick pancake pan with a diameter of 8 inches (20 cm), without adding any fat.
-It is already added as oil to the batter.
+I fried the pancake in a non-stick pan with a diameter of 8 inches (20 cm), without adding any extra fat, as the oil is already included in the batter.

-If you have any leftover noodles, store them in a covered container in a fridge for 4-5 days.
+If you have any leftover noodles, store them in a plastic bag or a sealed container in the fridge for 4-5 days.
+Alternatively, freeze them in a freezer-safe zip-top bag, where they will keep for up to 3 months.

 • Pea soup with bread croutons